Steve-YLPeng/Associated_Learning/README.md

 --label-emb 500 \
 --save-dir ./ckpt/
 ```
-Programs will train models layer-by-layer and will report the test accuracy for Shortcut/Adaptive inference each epoch.
+The programs will train models layer-by-layer and will report the test accuracy for Shortcut/Adaptive inference each epoch.
 Each layer of the models is trained for ```epoch/num-layer``` epochs.
 The parameter settings are the same as in the previous.

 For SideInput experiment(IMDB as example), please run
 ```bash=